TRANSFORMING BONE REPAIR

 THE TETRANITE® PIPELINE

-As Tetranite’s technology is the foundation of a comprehensive regenerative bone adhesive platform, RevBio has developed a roadmap for bringing our solutions to market across multiple applications and indications.
+As Tetranite’s technology is the foundation of a comprehensive novel regenerative bone adhesive platform, RevBio has developed a roadmap for bringing our solutions to market across multiple applications and indications.

 BIOENGINEERING A BODY OF APPLICATIONS